Hashtag Web3 Logo

 Atomic Swaps in Research

-Privacy Swaps: Privacy-preserving atomic swaps enabling confidential trades.
+• Privacy Swaps: Privacy-preserving atomic swaps enable confidential trades.

-Multi-Chain Swaps: Enabling swaps between 3+ chains simultaneously.
+• Multi-Chain Swaps: Enabling swaps between three or more chains simultaneously.

-While pure atomic swaps haven't exploded in usage, underlying HTLC technology remains important.
+While pure atomic swaps have not exploded in usage, the underlying HTLC technology remains important.

 Career Opportunities